MichaelSinz/Boxed/README.md

 ## Future Work

-As tools like CycoD become more powerful, mechanisms like Boxed will be needed to help constrain and enable them.
-Planned improvements include:
+As tools like CycoD become more powerful, properly Boxing them will be increasingly important to both constrain and enable them.
+Planned improvements
+include:

 - Advanced namespace controls for additional security
 - Windows-native support improvements